Request for SafeWork NSW to commence a prosecution under the Work Health and Safety Act 2011: Fact sheet

 How to make a request to SafeWork

-The request must be in writing and could be in the form of a letter, fax or email.
-The request must be made to SafeWork after six months but not later than 12 months after the act, matter or thing has occurred.
+The request must be in writing and could be in the form of a letter or email.
+The request must be made to SafeWork after six months but not later than 18 months after the act, matter or thing has occurred.

 A form is available from the SafeWork website to assist in making a request to commence a prosecution.
 It is important to note that proper completion and submission of the form will allow for a timely assessment of the request by SafeWork.

-A request for SafeWork to commence a prosecution should be sent to:Prosecution Request, SafeWork NSW, Response Coordination and Enforceable Undertakings Unit Locked Bag 2906 Lisarow 2252.
+A request for SafeWork to commence a prosecution should be sent to:Prosecution Request, SafeWork NSW, Locked Bag 2906 Lisarow NSW 2252.

 If I make a request will my details remain confidential?